microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Performance

-The correct prompt methodology (Extractive or Abstractive) with clear instructions will lead to a focuses summarized text avoiding high token usage with lower hits to Open AI end point, enhancing customer experience.
+The correct prompt methodology (Extractive or Abstractive) with clear instructions will lead to a summarized text avoiding high token usage with lower hits to Open AI end point, enhancing customer experience.

 #### Strengths

-Gen AI models can generate abstractive and extactive summarization with the same model thus avoiding  non-relevant, inconsistent or contradictory outcomes.
+Gen AI models can generate abstractive and extractive summarization with the same model thus avoiding non-relevant, inconsistent, or contradictory outcomes.

 #### Limitations

-Non optimized model parameters selection will lead to in-consistent output
+Non optimized model parameters selection will lead to in-consistent output.

 ---